 An experienced tax attorney can help you develop a strong case, but if in the end your request for a levy release is denied, you can appeal the decision.

 Also, remember that although the IRS is not bound by many federal and state laws when it comes to levying financial accounts, it is bound by a statute of limitation.
-The IRS has only ten years to collect back taxes (there are many exceptions which can prolong the statute of limitation) and other debt (e.g., fees or fines).
+The IRS has only ten years to collect back taxes (there are many exceptions which can prolong the statute of limitation) and other liabilities (e.g., fees or fines).
 It may be that after ten years, the IRS is prohibited by law from seeking collection of funds from you.

 Dedicated IRS Bank Levy Attorney in MD